bitcointxoko/design/04-abanner.md

 ### Example
 ![](./images/habla-example.jpeg)

-This is how the banner is displayed on Habla, a popular
+This is how the banner is displayed on Habla, a popular long-form web client.

 ![](./images/abanner-example.jpeg)